qrpaper/qrpaper/README.md

 ## Introduction
 qrpaper is a project that helps crypto projects inscribe whitepaper on Bitcoin with **WhitePaper Sharding Technology**.

 It converts the whitepaper into plain text format of markdown, and after splitting it into sentences, encodes each sentence into a QR code, signs it, and inscribes it on Bitcoin with Ordinals Protocol for permanent storage.

 ![](docs/img/qrpaper_theory.jpg)

 ## Significance
 As the earliest blockchain, Bitcoin's value mainly comes from consensus, but it is also constantly facing challenges from other public chains.

-In order to consolidate the value of Bitcoin, we put forward the slogan "Salute to Satoshi, every project should inscribe WhitePaper on Bitcoin", which is not only conducive to continuously strengthening the consensus of Bitcoin, but also It is beneficial for new projects to be understood and accepted by Bitcoin users.
+In order to consolidate the value of Bitcoin, we put forward the slogan **"Salute to Satoshi, every project should inscribe WhitePaper on Bitcoin"**.

+Which is not only conducive to continuously strengthening the consensus of Bitcoin, but also It is beneficial for new projects to be understood and accepted by Bitcoin users.

 ![](docs/img/significance.jpg)